Skip to content

 Network staff

-Stephen is the assistant survey manager for Southern Africa
+Stephen is the assistant project manager for Southern Africa

 Biography

-Stephen Ndoma is Afrobarometer’s Assistant Survey Manager for Southern Africa and a Researcher based in Harare.
+Stephen Ndoma is Afrobarometer’s project manager for Southern Africa and a Researcher based in Harare.
 He is a holder of an MSc in Public Administration and a BSc Honours in Politics and Administration from the University of Zimbabwe.
 He has more than 10 years of experience in research in the public and civil society sectors.
 He is a former employee of Harare-based think tank and Afrobarometer Network’s national partner in Zimbabwe, Mass Public Opinion Institute (MPOI).
 Stephen possesses skills in both quantitative and qualitative research.

 Areas of interest